digitalbazaar/equihash/README.md

 [![Build Status](https://ci.digitalbazaar.com/buildStatus/icon?job=equihash)](https://ci.digitalbazaar.com/job/equihash)

-Equihash is an asymmetric proof of work algorithm where it is difficult to generate a proof, but easy to verify.
+Equihash is a tunable asymmetric proof of work algorithm where it is difficult to generate a proof, but easy to verify one.
 The algorithm makes it difficult to build custom hardware to generate the proof by ensuring forced CPU and memory trade offs.
-The algorithm is useful for cryptocurrency mining as well as other problems that require a proof of work solution.
+The algorithm is useful for cryptocurrency mining as well as building solutions that require a proof of work capability.

 ## Installation